-Thank you to the donors and contributors of this project: Peter Lawson, Jennifer Speers, the Janet Quinney Lawson Foundation, the Emma Eccles Jones Foundation, the George S. and Dolores Doré Eccles Foundation, Community Development Finance Alliance, Moab Regional Hospital, Desert Rivers Credit Union, Moab City, Grand County, the Holyoak Family and the Rocky Mountain Power Blue Sky Renewable Energy Grant.
+Thank you to the donors and contributors of this project: Peter Lawson, My Good Fund, the Janet Quinney Lawson Foundation, the Emma Eccles Jones Foundation, the George S. and Dolores Doré Eccles Foundation, Community Development Finance Alliance, Moab Regional Hospital, Desert Rivers Credit Union, Moab City, Grand County, the Holyoak Family and the Rocky Mountain Power Blue Sky Renewable Energy Grant.

 A community-needs assessment is under way to determine which new programs are most suitable to give residents meaningful careers that impact the region.
 Below are current areas we hope to expand on at the USU Moab Campus.

 Education, Healthcare, and Social Sciences

-The new campus will support the expansion of both undergraduate and graduate offerings in teacher education that prepare students for careers in the region’s public schools.
+The campus supports the expansion of both undergraduate and graduate offerings in teacher education that prepare students for careers in the region’s public schools.
 USU Moab currently prepares students for licensure as nurses while providing them with clinical opportunities in collaboration with the local healthcare facilities.
-A new campus will provide more hands-on learning opportunities and laboratory space to help meet local industry needs.
-It will also provide space for more programs, like social sciences, giving students the ability to pursue purposeful careers to make differences in their communities.
+A campus provides more hands-on learning opportunities and laboratory space to help meet local industry needs.
+It also provides space for more programs, like social sciences, giving students the ability to pursue purposeful careers to make differences in their communities.

 Natural Resources, Recreation & Hospitality

 Technical Education provides technical training focused on skill sets that meet local industry needs.
-A new campus will broaden USU Moab’s current Technical Education offerings to high school students and community members.
+The campus broadens USU Moab’s current Technical Education offerings to high school students and community members.
 This will lead to a better-trained community with stronger job prospects to meet and exceed a higher standard of living.